Poss111/picocli-w-patterns/README.md

   - `SIMPLE`: Uses sanitized workflow name only
 - `-p, --parameter`: Parameter for strategy (e.g., environment name or prefix)

+### Workflow 2 Additional Options

+- `-r, --retries`: Maximum number of retries for recoverable errors (default: 2)
+  - Range: 0-10
+  - Only applies to recoverable errors (Init, Plan, Output stages)
+  - Validation and Apply errors fail immediately

+**Testing/Debugging Options:**
+- `--simulate-failure`: Force a failure at a specific stage for testing
+  - Values: `INIT`, `VALIDATE`, `PLAN`, `APPLY`, `OUTPUT`
+  - Useful for testing error handling and retry logic
+- `--failure-attempts`: Number of attempts before allowing success (default: fail all)
+  - Use with `--simulate-failure` to test retry behavior
+  - Example: `--failure-attempts 1` fails once, then succeeds

 ## Examples

 ```bash